Operator Algebras and Third Quantization: Invitation to the mathematical theory of Poissonization

 In the main text, we used a slightly more general version of the ultraproduct construction.
 For a sequence $(x_n)_{n\geq 0}$ in $\ell_\infty(\mathbb{N}, \mathcal{R})$, each operator $x_n$ takes value in the same algebra $\mathcal{R}$.
 Alternatively, we can allow for operators taking values in different algebras.
 For example, given a sequence of matrix algebras $\{M_n(\mathbb{C})\}$, we can form the von Neumann algebra of bounded sequences $\ell_\infty(\mathbb{N}, M_n(\mathbb{C})) := \{(x_n)_{n\geq 0}: x_n\in M_n(\mathbb{C})\}$.
 Using this, we can form the ultraproduct algebra $\prod^w M_n(\mathbb{C}) := \ell_\infty(\mathbb{N}, M_n(\mathbb{C})) / I_w$ where $I_w := \{(x_n)_{n\geq 0}\in \ell_\infty(\mathbb{N}, M_n(\mathbb{C})):\lim_w\tr_n(x_n^\dagger x_n) = 0\}$ is a closed $*$-ideal.
 Here $\tr_n$ is the canonical normalized trace on $M_n(\mathbb{C})$.
 This ultraproduct of matrix algebras is useful in capturing asymptotic properties of sequences of matrices.
 This makes the ultraproduct construction useful in studying large $N$ properties of matrix models.
 For example, the free group factor (i.e., the large $N$ limit of Gaussian random matrices) can be constructed from this ultraproduct construction.

 However, we emphasize that the ultraproduct algebra is typically \textit{not} hyperfinite and it can have drastically different properties than the original sequence of algebras.
 In addition, the ultraproduct algebra depends on the ultrafilter $w$ used in the construction.
 Often, to show that certain constructions or properties are independent of the ultrafilter, additional arguments would be needed.
-For our application to Poissonization, we will show that the Poisson algebra is independent of the ultrafilter used in the noncommutative Bernoulli approximation by using a noncommutative Hamburger moment theorem.
-This moment theorem will be introduced in the next subsection.
+For our application to Poissonization, we will show that the Poisson algebra is independent of the ultrafilter used in the noncommutative Bernoulli approximation by using a noncommutative Hamburger moment theorem \cite{MAW}.